skitterm/math-lib/README.md

 ## Tests

 Unit tests were created leveraging Eric Elliott's [`riteway`](https://github.com/ericelliott/riteway) test environment.
+Run `npm install` at the project root to install the environment.

 To run the tests, run `npm run test`.
 Alternatively, run `npm run watch` to have the tests run each time a change to the JavaScript files occurs.

 ## Reusability Measures